Image

 A Phase 3 Study to Evaluate Safety and Biomarkers of Resmetirom (MGL-3196) in Patients With Non-alcoholic Fatty Liver Disease (NAFLD), MAESTRO-NAFLD-Open-Label-Extension (MAESTRO-NAFLD-OLE)

-Join a study to explore Resmetirom's effects on fatty liver disease.
+Join our study on Resmetirom for non-alcoholic fatty liver disease.

 Recruiting